Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric)

 Program goals

 Fellows participate in individual and group supervision where they have the opportunity to interact with faculty and interdisciplinary teams.
-Supervision occurs on-site where the applicant delivers services and is provided by faculty members who are familiar with the applicant’s work.
+Supervision occurs on-site where the fellow delivers services and is provided by faculty members who are familiar with the fellow's work.
 Each fellow has a minimum of two faculty neuropsychology supervisors for individual supervision.
 Clinical supervised experience includes direct, formal contact with faculty who is licensed as a psychologist in New Hampshire, and is responsible for the educational development and guidance of the supervisee.
 Supervision shall consist of at least two hours per week of face-to-face clinical supervision with one of the supervisors, for a total of at least 96 hours per year.
 The fellowship also provides continuous evaluation and feedback.
 Periodic meetings with the individual’s supervisors and program director offer more structured mutual evaluation and opportunities to discuss professional development issues.
 The supervisor has professional responsibility for all services provided to patients.

 The fellowship involves the following specific goals and objectives, achieved through supervised clinical and research experiences, as well as didactic experiences: